Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/containerregistry/webhook/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Container Registry using Azure SDK for Golang."
+description: "These code samples will show you how to manage Container Registry WebHook using Azure SDK for Golang."
 urlFragment: container-registry-web-hook
 ---

-# Getting started - Managing Container Registry using Azure Golang SDK
+# Getting started - Managing Container Registry WebHook using Azure Golang SDK

-These code samples will show you how to manage Container Registry using Azure SDK for Golang.
+These code samples will show you how to manage Container Registry WebHook using Azure SDK for Golang.

 ## Features